VedadCausevic/2D-snake-Capstone-Udacity-cpp-nd/README.md

 ## Functionalities added to the project
 The modifications added to the starter code are summarized into three parts as follows:

-1. Creating a history for the snake game with the following options: a) `Game History`, b) `Hall of Fame`, c) `Highest Score Player`.
+1. Creating an interface for the snake game.

-2. Creating a main menu to the snake game using `game_menu.cpp` & `game_menu.h` to navigate between playing the game and the game history

-3. Adding a `slow` power up in the game which is a green block that slows down the snake by the same amount it gains from the food.
+2. Storing the data about player and results of game in the output text file
+3. Change in the rules of the game as following:
+- Added another type of food - so called poison marked with randomly placed green cell
+- When snake eats poison it makes her weaker i.e. it slowes her down (if she eats sufficient poison she dies i.e. her speed will go to zero)
+- When snake eats normal food her body gets bigger but the speed remains the same as snake also gets heavier

 ## Code Structure:
 THe Added code to the project covers most of the content discussed in the C++ NanoDegree and are summarized in three main classes: